stratisproject/Documentation/source/Operation Guides/Sidechain/AcquiringCRS/getcrs.rst

 Save the script in the Applications folder with the name of StratisCoreTest.app and make sure to save it as an application type.

-Once you have Stratis Core running on testnet, you will need to follow the prompted steps to create a wallet, once this wallet has been created, send a minimum of 1 STRAT to an address generated from the newly created wallet.
+Once you have Stratis Core running on testnet, you will need to follow the prompted steps to create a wallet, once this wallet has been created, send a minimum of 1 STRAX to an address generated from the newly created wallet.

 .. image:: StratisCore.png
      :width: 900px